TwilioQuest/twilioquest-api-academy/levels/lovelace_tower/objectives/api-05-get-patch/description.md

 console.log(jsonData);
 ```

-Create a function called `getAndPatchCorruptedInscription`, place the inscription fragments in the right order based on the response you get from the "divination" endpoint, then send the repaired inscription back to the "divination" endpoint using the "patch" method.
-Using `console.log` to print the response you get may prove useful here!
+Create a function called `getAndPatchCorruptedInscription`, fetch the corrupted inscription from the "divination" endpoint, find the parts of the inscription that are missing by searching through the fragments in the library and put them together in your QuestIDE, then send the repaired inscription back to the "divination" endpoint via a "patch" request along with the "guid".
+Using `console.log` to print the responses you get may prove useful here!

 Once you're all done, click the _HACK_ button!